phil-hignight/example/sample_prompt.md

 This document is long, and the flaw it exists to catch hides in the item you rush.
 Work it as a task list, not as a form to fill in:

-1. Your task list exists twice, and both are required: `review-tasks.md`, written next to this document in Step 0 by `--tasks` (one numbered, unticked `- [ ]` entry per answer block in document order: META, every item by id and title, the Self-check), which is what the linter reads; and the same entries as a workspace checklist, printed ready to paste by `--checklist`, which is what the person running you watches.
+1. Your task list exists twice, and both are required: `review-tasks.md`, written next to this document in Step 0 by `--tasks` (one numbered, unticked `- [ ]` entry per answer block in document order: META, every item by id and title, the Self-check, then RESULT and REPORT for the result file and the PDF), which is what the linter reads; and the same entries as a workspace checklist, printed ready to paste by `--checklist`, which is what the person running you watches.
 Create both yourself, every run, without waiting to be told.
 2. Take the first open entry.
 Read that item's How, Signals, and Trace.
 Search and read the code for that item alone.
 Write that item's block.
 Then tick that entry in both places: `- [x]` in `review-tasks.md`, and `<remote-workspace><check id="N"/></remote-workspace>` in your reply, where N is that entry's number.
 Only then take the next.
 3. An entry is never marked done before its block is written, and a block is never written for an item you have not researched.
 If you catch yourself planning to "fill in the remaining items", "quickly complete" a topic, or write a script that fills several blocks at once, stop: that is the moment items stop getting the attention they need.
 Take the next single item.
 4. Per-row blocks are separate entries, one per row, each researched on its own.